Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 Better fairness for field service schedules |

-| Time windows + working hours scheduling |
+| Time windows plus working-hours scheduling |

 Optima |